department-of-veterans-affairs/va.gov-team/.github/ISSUE_TEMPLATE/OOB-Deploy-Request.md

  - [ ] Notification is posted in the appropiate Slack support and team Channels
  - [ ] Infrastructure/Operations has acknowledge the Requests
  - [ ] Security Team has Reviewed the requests
- - [ ] An Incident Post Mortem is created withing two business days
+ - [ ] An Incident Post Mortem is created within two business days

  CC: @department-of-veterans-affairs/vsp-operations ,  @department-of-veterans-affairs/vsp-product-support